Margot, Reyes rally Padres past Brewers 11-5

 Margot hit a two-run single in the third, a solo homer in the fifth and a tying sacrifice fly in the sixth.
 He had an RBI triple in the ninth and continued home on a throwing error for the final run.

-Reyes, who had a solo homer in the fourth, doubled in two runs with two outs in the seventh off All-Star Josh Hader (4-1) to give the Padres their first lead at 7-5.
+Reyes, who had a solo homer in the fourth, doubled in two runs with two outs in the seventh off Hader (4-1) to give the Padres their first lead at 7-5.

 Hunter Renfroe's 10th homer, a two-run shot in the eighth, made it 9-5.